devilyouwei/MU-thesis/README.md

 ## Achievements

 1. System
-2. Master Thesis
+2. Thesis

 ## Topic

-The Search Engine Weighted on Resource Quality for Education and Learning
+A Search Engine for Education and Learning

 ## Abstract